christianbundy/drewdevault.com/content/blog/The-potential-of-federation.md

 **Federation** is an idea which takes a swing at all of these problems.

+*Note: apparently some cryptocurrency enthusiasts are parading this article around to peddle their garbage.
+Cryptocurrency is the digitally woke techbro's ponzi scheme, and is a massive waste of electricity and developer effort.
+Anyone who tells you anything positive about anything which is even remotely connected to cryptocurrency almost certainly has ulterior motives and you should steer clear.
+So hopefully that settles that.
+And cryptocurrency is a P2P system, anyway, NOT a federation!*

 The key trait of a software system which is *federated* is that the servers are controlled by independent, sovereign entities, and that they exist together under a common web of communication protocols and social agreements.
 This